pranshu97/pranshu97/README.md

-<h1 align="center">Hi 👋, I'm Pranshu </h1>
+<h1 align="center">Hi!
+I'm Pranshu </h1>
-<h3 align="left">I am a Machine Learning Research Engineer with a curious mind and a passion for problem solving and Research with experience in Computer Vision and Natural Language Processing.
-I like implementing research papers and I like to keep myself updated with the latest research. <br> <br>
+<h3 align="left">I am a Machine Learning Engineer with a curious mind and a passion for problem solving and Research with experience in Computer Vision and Natural Language Processing.
+I like implementing Research Papers and I like to keep myself updated with the latest research. <br> <br>

 How to reach me: **pranshumshr.04@gmail.com**